Kim: Empty Inside

-Kim: Empty Inside: The Diary of an Anonymous Teenager (generally referred to as just Kim: Empty Inside) is a 2002 young adult psychological coming-of-age novel by Beatrice Sparks, written as the "true" diary of Kim, a teenage gymnast who suffers from anorexia, bulimia and self-deprecating fatphobia in a struggle for self-control (the diary was, in fact, a fiction novel, with Kim created by Beatrice Sparks herself).
+Kim: Empty Inside: The Diary of an Anonymous Teenager (generally referred to as just Kim: Empty Inside) is a 2002 young adult psychological coming-of-age novel by Beatrice Sparks, written as the "true" diary of Kim, a teenage gymnast who has anorexia, bulimia and self-deprecating fatphobia in a struggle for self-control (the diary was, in fact, a fiction novel, with Kim created by Beatrice Sparks herself).
 The book was released by Avon and HarperTeen, and received positive reviews from critics.
 It was Sparks's first published book on the subject of eating disorders.

 Plot

 Kim is a teenage girl involved in gymnastics.
-She suffers from severe self-esteem issues stemming from her early childhood onward, and often thinks of herself in deprecating ways, calling herself a "grunt, grunt, pig" and always comparing herself to her beautiful older twin sisters.
+She has severe self-esteem issues stemming from her early childhood onward, and often thinks of herself in deprecating ways, calling herself a "grunt, grunt, pig" and always comparing herself to her beautiful older twin sisters.
 Kim is rather immature and often relies on her parents for everything, which also leads to feelings that she has no self-control.
 She develops anorexia and bulimia in order to stop feeling fat, but also to feel that she has control over some aspect of her life.
 Kim starts college and dates her first serious boyfriend, both events complicated by her worsening disorder.
 When she realizes that she has a problem due to her deteriorating physical health, she enters a therapy program and attempts to recover, while also addressing her internalized self-hatred and feelings of perfectionism.
 Meanwhile, Kim's coach keeps encouraging her to lose more weight so she'll perform in gymnastics better, which would lead to her achieving her dream of attending a UCLA gymnastics program.
 Kim has to reckon with this and determine for herself whether or not her coach is actually supporting her, or hindering her.